samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 10-15min working up to Easy-Moderate, RPE 6 pace to warm up, then tack on
+> Run 10-15min working up to Easy-Moderate, RPE6 pace to warm up, then tack on
 > yet another repeat this week and run 6x3-minute Hard, RPE9 high-speed surges
-> with 3 minutes of recovery after each followed by 10min Easy, RPE 4 to cool
+> with 3 minutes of recovery after each followed by 10min Easy, RPE4 to cool
 > down for about 55 minutes of running